Jack Stewart-Clark: Politics

+Stewart-Clark stood as a Unionist candidate for Aberdeen North in the 1959 election, coming second behind Hector Hughes.
+Having decided to go into politics, his speeches caught the attention of Prime Minister Harold Macmillan, who said: "We'll be seeing more of that young man".

-Stewart-Clark stood in the General Election of 1959 as Unionist candidate for Aberdeen North, coming second to Hector Hughes.
-In the first direct elections to the European Parliament, in 1979, Stewart-Clark successfully stood in Sussex East, holding the seat until it was abolished in 1994.
-He continued as an MEP, sitting for the successor East Sussex and Kent South constituency until 1999.
-Within the European Parliament, Stewart-Clark represented the Conservative and Unionist Party, which was aligned with the European Democrat Group until 1992, after which Stewart-Clark sat with the Group of the European People's Party.
+In 1979 Stewart-Clark was encouraged by Peter Thorneycroft to be a candidate in Britain's first direct elections to the European Parliament.
+He was elected as a Member of the European Parliament (MEP) for Sussex East, holding the seat until it was abolished in 1994, then continuing to sit as an MEP for the East Sussex and Kent South constituency until 1999.
+In the European Parliament he represented the Conservative and Unionist Party, which was aligned with the European Democrat Group until 1992, after which he sat with the Group of the European People's Party.
 Although sitting for an English constituency, he also acted as a representative of the Scottish Conservatives, who had no MEPs.

-He served as a Vice-President of the European Parliament from 1992 to 1997.
-He took part in several parliamentary delegations and chaired a number of initiatives, with a particular interest in the prevention of drug abuse, and subsequently became a trustee of the substance abuse group Mentor Foundation.
+He was a Vice-President of the European Parliament from 1992 to 1997.
+He took part in several parliamentary delegations and chaired a number of initiatives, with a particular interest in the Bosnian War and the prevention of drug abuse.

-Stewart-Clark said in 2016 that he was in favour of continued UK membership of the European Union.
-Sir Jack said "We absolutely have to stay...It would be dreadful if we didn’t.
-It’s a plunge into the unknown."
-Following the 2016 United Kingdom European Union membership referendum of 2016, Stewart-Clark and the former Scottish Labour Member of Parliament Tam Dalyell proposed that Parliament should block the leave result.